proofzero/rollupid/docs/advanced/tokens.md

 This token can be treated as authentication to your application.
 The audience (the aud claim) of the token is set to the application's identifier, which means that only this specific application should consume this token.
 You can store this token with the user's profile in your database using the subject as the unique user identifier and use it to personalize the user's experience.

 Conversely, Rollup's Galaxy API expects a different token with the same aud value but with additional parameters for security.
 Therefore sending an ID token to Galaxy will not work.
-Since the ID token is not signed by the API, the API would have no way of knowing if the application had modified the token (e.g., adding more scopes) if it were to accept the ID Token.

 ## Access tokens